 Built-in phone microphones have two glaring limitations:

-1. They pick up audio well from a short distance, making group settings or live presentations difficult to capture effectively.
+1. They pick up audio well from a short distance, making it difficult to capture group settings or live presentations effectively.

-2. They are omnidirectional and pick up sounds from all over, rather than honing in on one person or source effectively.
+2. They are omnidirectional and pick up sounds from all over rather than effectively honing in on one person or source.

-Consequently, using an external microphone will help improve your audio quality and the accuracy rate of transcription.
+Consequently, using an external microphone will help improve your audio quality and transcription accuracy rate.

 Considerations for Choosing an External Microphone